 7. Koh Samui, the perfect honeymoon destination

-Koh Samui is one of the islands that need little introduction and one of the most visited islands in Thailand.
+Koh Samui is one of the islands that need little introduction and one of the most visited islands in Thailand and one of the best affordable honeymoon destinations in the world.
 There are activities for all kind of visitors, from backpackers to luxury-seeking travelers.
 If you want to lie down on the beach and drink cocktails all day, that’s certainly something you can do but there are a lot of other activities you can indulge in.
 You can go to yoga retreats, jungle treks, diving adventures, chasing waterfalls, rent a bike and explore the island, and have some night fun in one of the many bars and clubs on the island.

 How to reach Koh Samui?